Center for Talented Youth: Admission requirements

 CTY first requires students to sign up for an account and membership, which costs $50 for U.S. students and $60 for international students.
 They must then submit scores from a qualifying test to determine if they are at "Advanced CTY-Level" (defined as showing ability four grade levels above current enrolled grade) or "CTY-Level" (defined as showing ability two grade levels above current enrolled grade).
+These scores would then "qualify" them for CTY courses at the level achieved.
 Eligible test scores include the SCAT, PSAT, SAT, ACT, and STB (Spatial Test Battery).
 Students receive their course eligibility results online.